|Fall '09 SiP participant Ian Hunter and Barney Frank.|

 - Professional Responsibility: Students may not take any other classes during their semester away.
 Therefore, if you are planning to do the SiP your spring 3L semester, you must have fulfilled the Professional Responsibility requirement first.
 Students may not take professional responsibility during their externship semester.

 - Because the SiP is a 12-credit semester, you will need to plan ahead to make sure you take enough credits during other semesters to satisfy BU Law's 26-credit yearly minimum, and BU Law's 84-credit graduation requirement.
 Furthermore, please be aware of the ABA's 64 in-class credit minimum (the SiP's 12-credits do NOT count as in-class credits).
 The 64-credit minimum is most likely to be an issue in the case of dual-degree students.
-When in doubt, please consult the Academic Regulations, the Registrar's Office, and Associate Dean Chris Marx, to make sure your academic plan meets all requirements.
+When in doubt, please consult the Academic Regulations, the Registrar's Office, and Associate Dean Gerry Muir, to make sure your academic plan meets all requirements.

 Although there are no formal prerequisites, participating students must have a coursework background that supports their fieldwork.
 For a list of class recommendations, please click here.